scottslowe/learning-tools/README.md

 **lxc**: This folder holds a `Vagrantfile` and supporting files to create an environment for working with LXC (pronounced "lex-see").
 LXC is a set of tools for working with OS containers.
 The provisioning is handled via Ansible (pre-2.0) installed on the Vagrant host.

+**lxd-ansible**: In this folder you'll find a `Vagrantfile`, instructions, and other files to help work with LXD (pronounced "lex-dee"), a new daemon and CLI for working with LXC-based OS containers.
+The provisioning is handled via Ansible (pre-2.0) installed on the Vagrant host.

 **lxd-ovs**: Use the `Vagrantfile` and other files in this directory to work with LXD and Open vSwitch (OVS) 2.3.1 on Ubuntu 14.04.
 Use the instructions from the `lxd` directory to set up containers and container images.
 The provisioning is handled via shell scripts.

-**lxd**: In this folder you'll find a `Vagrantfile`, instructions, and other files to help work with LXD (pronounced "lex-dee"), a new daemon and CLI for working with LXC-based OS containers.
-The provisioning is handled via Ansible (pre-2.0) installed on the Vagrant host.
+**lxd-shell**: In this folder you'll find a `Vagrantfile`, instructions, and other files to help work with LXD (pronounced "lex-dee"), a new daemon and CLI for working with LXC-based OS containers.
+For this environment, the provisioning is handled via shell scripts.

 **openstack-cli**: This folder contains the files for a Vagrant environment that spins up an Ubuntu box with all the OpenStack CLI clients pre-installed.
 The provisioning is handled via shell scripts.